cpsumsu/CPS-Study-Club/cyber-security/HTB/starting-point.md

 # Redeemer

-1. Check the tcp port openned on the machine, `-T5` used for quicker enum, `-sS` is checking the TCP SYN scan (half of the TCP handshake), `-sV` is used to check the version of the service
+1. Check the TCP port opened on the machine, `-T5` used for quicker enum, `-sS` is check for the TCP SYN scan (half of the TCP handshake), `-sV` is used to check the version of the service

    `nmap -p 1000-9999 -sSV -T5 TARGET_IP`